Dreads, locs or dreadlocks, whatever you want to call them, are hairs that are matted together.

 Step 5: Repeat the Above Steps: Once you have backcombed the strand once, it will push your dread part towards the roots and leave a new area of undread hair.

-You will need to repeat the above steps of splitting the strand, intertwining them and then backcombing the dreaded part.
+You will need to repeat the above steps of splitting the strand, intertwining them, and then backcombing the dreaded part.

 Step 6: Palm Roll the Formed Dreads and Secure Them: Once you have a fuzzy dread, palm roll it to tighten.
 This will further solidify your dreads.

 The next step is to secure the dreads.
-You do this by either rubber bands or hair clips.
+You do this with either rubber bands or hair clips.
 Put one at the ends and one at the roots.
 This will keep your dreads intact and not unravel them.